 It is difficult to provide any "results" in this paper, since the project was essentially an exercise in engineering, rather than science.
 The overall objective was to create synthetic, biological agents, whose behavior was sufficiently life-like to satisfy the expectations of the general public.
+In one sense, our results are sales figures: over 100,000 units of the Creatures product were sold in the first week following the release in Europe; similarly, more than 100,000 units were sold in the first quarter following the US release.
+At the time of writing, approximately 400,000 units have been sold worldwide.
+We take this as evidence of success.

-Sales figures will be our results, and at the time of writing, the product is still to be launched.
-However, in subjective terms, we have achieved most of our aims: the behavior of the creatures is dynamically "interesting" and varied and they do indeed appear to learn.
+Certainly, in subjective terms, we have achieved most of our aims: the behavior of the creatures is dynamically "interesting" and varied and they do indeed appear to learn.
 Occasional examples of apparently emergent "social" behavior have been observed, such as cooperation in playing with a ball, or "chase" scenes resulting from "unrequited love".
 However, it is very difficult to establish how much of this is genuine and how much is conferred by an observer's tendency to anthropomorphism.
 The dynamical behavior of the agents and overall environment has been gratifyingly stable, and configuring a usable genotype has not been a problem, despite requiring approximately 320 interacting genes, each with several parameters.
 From that point of view, our belief that such a complex synthesis of sub-systems was an achievable aim appears to have been justified.